ipfs/helia/README.md

 ## Name

 This project has not yet been named.
+It will [not](https://github.com/ipfs/ipfs/issues/470) be named IPFS.
 "Pomegranate" is a temporary codename.
 Please [propose a name, and/or vote for a name idea here](https://github.com/ipfs/pomegranate/issues/3).

 ## Background